free-as-in-freedom/seamless-sunshine/README.md

 ![image](https://github.com/user-attachments/assets/23162299-4fc7-4365-82c6-2f62633b7a49)

 ### Install DisplayConfig
-The next step is to install [DisplayConfig](https://www.powershellgallery.com/packages/DisplayConfig/2.0), a Powershell package that allows you to control your display state.
+The next step is to install [DisplayConfig](https://www.powershellgallery.com/packages/DisplayConfig/2.0), a PowerShell package that allows you to control your display state.

 Install this by opening up a PowerShell or Terminal as Administrator, then type in `Install-Module -Name DisplayConfig` and hit Enter.

 ### Create your display configurations
 Create a new directory for all of your scripts that will be used to control your display configuration. in this example, I will be using `C:\Scripts`, but you can realistically store these scripts anywhere if you know how to.

-Open up a Powershell/Terminal and run the following commands, along with doing the following steps:
+Open up a PowerShell/Terminal and run the following commands, along with doing the following steps:
 1. Create a Scripts directory:
   `mkdir 'C:\Scripts\`
 2. Make a Display Configuration directory